gm3/metadata-scripts/README.md

 ```
 (Get-Content "input.json" -Raw | ConvertFrom-Json) | ForEach-Object { $_.cid += "/$($_.name)"; $_ } | ConvertTo-Json | Set-Content "output.json"
 ```

+This PowerShell code takes a JSON file named "input.json" as input and performs the following operations:

+* `Get-Content "input.json" -Raw` reads the contents of the "input.json" file as a single string.
+* `ConvertFrom-Json` converts the string into a PowerShell object.
+* `ForEach-Object` loops through each object in the PowerShell object.
+* `$_` is a reference to the current object being processed in the loop.
+* `$_.cid += "/$($_.name)"` appends the value of the "name" property to the "cid" property, separated by a forward slash (/).
+* `$_` returns the modified object to the pipeline for further processing.
+* `ConvertTo-Json` converts the PowerShell object back into a JSON string.
+* `Set-Content "output.json"` writes the JSON string to a file named "output.json".

+In summary, this code appends the "name" property to the "cid" property of each object in the input JSON file and writes the modified objects to a new JSON file named "output.json".
+This can be useful when you want to include the filename as part of the CID URL.

 ## Using Regex to replace the cid with animation_url for glbs